erjohns3/light-show/README.md

 * `lasers` - autogenerates laser mode
 * `simple` - autogenerates simple RBBB 1 bar for song

+# Getting songs
+### download song from youtube and make show file (auto finds BPM and offset)
+`python youtube_helpers.py --show "YOUTUBE_URL_HERE"`

+### To get all songs from doorbell
+It should be pretty good about auto downloading specific songs with the --show parameter (run it and see what it says), but to download all songs, run:
+`scp -r pi@doorbell:/home/pi/light-show/songs .`

+### To push your songs TO the doorbell
+`scp -r songs pi@doorbell:/home/pi/light-show/`

-### copy generated shows to doorbell
+#### copy generated shows to doorbell
 `scp -r effects/autogen_shows doorbell:/home/pi/light-show/effects/autogen_shows`

-## download song from youtube and make show file (auto finds BPM and offset)
-`python youtube_helpers.py --show "YOUTUBE_URL_HERE"`

 ### youtube download on command line (don't use this)
 `youtube-dl -f bestaudio --extract-audio --audio-format mp3 --audio-quality 0 "https://www.youtube.com/watch?v=rwCJvSKzQkc"`